Pedrexus/blog.phvv.me/content/programming/vscode-docker-any-language/en-us.md

       for the Visual Studio Code environment.
     </File>
     <File name="Dockerfile">
-      This file is referenced at <code>devcontainer.json</code> to assemble an docker image.
+      This file is referenced at <code>devcontainer.json</code> to
+      <a href="https://docs.docker.com/engine/reference/builder/">assemble a docker image</a>.
       Then a container is created and started using some of the settings in <code>devcontainer.json</code>.
     </File>
   </Folder>
   <Folder name=".vscode">
-    VS Code settings folder.
+    vscode settings folder.
 Used for project specific configurations.
     <File name="launch.json">
       This file has running and debugging configuration information.
 It is very useful for automation and storing some environment variables for development purposes.